iD01t/2.0-System/README.md

 * Add multiple personas or backends using the modular config
 * Run the app headless (no UI) using `python3 conscious_desktop_assistant.py --cli`

----

-## ✅ Ready to Add in README.md

-This section is production-ready.
-Next step:

-**👉 Would you like me to generate the PDF page 2 with this full installation guide?**
-Or embed directly in the GitHub README and push format?

-Just say:
-**“Create PDF 2nd page”** or **“Add to GitHub repo”**.